 The proportionate share of each plan's unfunded benefits is presented as a long-term net pension liability on the accrual basis of accounting.
-Any liability for the contractually-required pension contribution outstanding at the end of the year is included in accrued wages and benefits on both the accrual and modified accrual bases of accounting.
+Any liability for the contractually-required pension contribution outstanding at the end of the year is included in intergovernmental payable on both the accrual and modified accrual bases of accounting.